apache/jackrabbit-oak/oak-doc/src/site/markdown/query/pre-extract-text.md

 using multiple threads and store the extracted text in directory specified by `--store-path`.

-Currently extracted text files are stored as files per blob in a format which is same one used with `FileDataStore`
+Currently extracted text files are stored as files per blob in a format which is same one used with `FileDataStore` In addition to that it creates 2 files

+* blobs_error.txt - File containing blobIds for which text extraction ended in error
+* blobs_empty.txt - File containing blobIds for which no text was extracted

+This phase is incremental i.e. if run multiple times and same `--store-path` is specified then it would avoid extracting text from previously processed binaries.

+Further the `extract` phase only needs access to `BlobStore` and does not require access to NodeStore.
+So this can be run from a different machine (possibly more powerful to allow use of multiple cores) to speed up text extraction.
+One can also split the csv into multiple chunks and process them on different machines and then merge the stores later.
+Just ensure that at merge time blobs*.txt files are also merged

 Note that we need to launch the command with `-cp` instead of `-jar` as we need to include classes outside of oak-run jar like tika-app